wesleytao/advanced/databass/offset.md

 At this point, databass will throw an exception during parsing because the Limit class' constructor needs to be modified to store the offset value.
 Edit `ops.py` so that the Limit operator can take the offset as an optional paramater.
 At this point, you should be able to parse queries with OFFSET, but it will not run correctly.

 Now edit `Limit.__iter__()` so that if an offset is specified, the execution engine will correctly return the results offset by the amount specified in the OFFSET clause.

+The SQL specs state that LIMIT and OFFSET cannot be negative.
+Please make sure that if the OFFSET is negative, that you raise an exception (of any kind).

 ### Unit Tests